notadeejay/rbc-training/data/Week 3 Day 2/05__Add Media Queries__Exercise.md

 - [ ] Add styles so on a smaller screen size your picture sits below your name and occupation
 - [ ] Add styles to make sure the content in your **Experience** section is not squished on smaller screen sizes
 - [ ] Add styles to make sure the content in your **Skills** section looks great on smaller screen sizes
+- [ ] Add styles to make sure the content in your **Footer** section looks great on smaller screen sizes

 ### Tips and Tricks